-Between 2006 and 2012, MMT will have granted approximately $2 million to a group of organizations working in concert to preserve the rich biodiversity of Oregon’s territorial sea for the benefit of coastal communities and all Oregonians.
-Grantees include Oregon Ocean (through Audubon Society of Portland), Oceana, COMPASS (through Oregon State University), Surfrider Foundation, Pew Charitable Trusts, and the Oregon Department of Fish and Wildlife.
+Beginning in 2006, MMT made a series of grants totalling $2.7 million to a group of organizations working in concert to preserve the rich biodiversity of Oregon’s territorial sea for the benefit of coastal communities and all Oregonians.
+Grantees include Oregon Ocean, Oceana, COMPASS (through Oregon State University), Surfrider Foundation and the Oregon Department of Fish and Wildlife.

 Why has MMT invested in this work?

 Oceans around the world are stressed by pollution, climate change, and over-fishing.
 Oregon’s ocean will soon feel the additional impacts of wave energy parks, wind farms, and aquaculture.
 MMT believes we must find ways to meet human needs while preserving biodiversity and healthy ecosystems so that our ocean remains bountiful and productive for future generations.

 A large number of stakeholder groups forge ocean policy: commissions, government agencies, industry associations, counties and cities, environmental groups, and others.
 Often, they focus on specific resources, such as crab, rockfish, sport fishing, surfing, whale watching, birding, wave energy, etc., in isolation.
 The groups supported by MMT promote ecosystem-based management, a relatively new way of thinking about ocean conservation that takes multiple factors into consideration and strives to balance competing priorities.